top of page

 When you are offered and accept a position

-A salary must have been agreed upon and it is the employer’s responsibility to pay the appropriate tax and national insurance payments.
+A salary must have been agreed upon, and the employer must pay the appropriate tax and national insurance payments.
 The gross figure (what you earn in a year) should appear in your contract.

-After a short while of employment, it is always good to have a meeting with your employer to discuss how the position is going.
-It gives both of you the chance to raise any questions or discuss any worries that have arisen.
-Try to be completely honest as small issues can foster resentment.
+After a short while of employment, meeting with your employer to discuss how the position is going is always good.
+It gives both of you the chance to raise any questions or discuss any arising worries.
+Try to be completely honest, as minor issues can foster resentment.
 Most things can be worked out if talked through.
-Remember we are just a phone call away for advice and will keep in touch regularly.
+Remember, we are just a phone call away for advice and will keep in touch regularly.

 Basic Job Description

-General daily care of the children with sole charge Monday to Friday for up to 12 hours a day for a live-in post and up to 10 hours a day for daily.
+• General daily care of the children with sole charge Monday to Friday for up to 12 hours daily for a live-in post and up to 10 hours daily.
 Babysitting and weekend arrangements should be specified for live-in nannies.
-Normally babysitting is required two nights a week if you live in.
+Normally, babysitting is required two nights a week if you live at home.

-Ensuring the children meet other children for play opportunities regularly.
+• Ensuring the children meet other children for regular play opportunities.

-Checking and ensuring that there are sufficient supplies such as bread, milk, nappies, wipes, etc for each day, buying items at local shops if necessary, and keeping an account of all money spent.
+• Checking and ensuring sufficient supplies such as bread, milk, nappies, wipes, etc for each day, buying items at local shops if necessary, and keeping an account of all money spent.

-A live-in nanny should have her private room and either have a separate bathroom or share it with the children.
-If a car is needed one should be provided and the employer should pay tax and insurance.
+• A live-in nanny should have a private room or a separate bathroom or share it with the children.
+One should be provided if a car is needed, and the employer should pay tax and insurance.
 It will be up to the individual employer if the use of the car is extended to out-of-work hours.

-The salary will vary according to duties, experience, qualifications, and, how many children are to be cared for.
-An average live-in wage is from $700 to $1500 net per week.
-An average daily wage is from $150 to $300 net per day.
-Salary is given as a net amount (‘in your hand’) and the employer is responsible for paying Tax and Insurance.
+• The salary will vary according to duties, experience, qualifications, and how many children are to be cared for.
+An average live-in wage is from $1000 to $1500 weekly.
+An average daily wage is from $200 to $300 net daily.
+Salary is a net amount (‘in your hand’), and the employer is responsible for paying Tax and Insurance.

 Hiring Process: